openshift-online/ocm-support-cli/README.md

 ##### Examples

-* Patch all organizations with names starting with "Red Hat" and change the name to "Red Hat Inc." (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "name": "Red Hat Inc." }' | ocm support patch orgs "name like 'Red Hat%' --dry-run=false --max-records=1000`
+* Patch all organizations with names starting with "Red Hat" and change the name to "Red Hat Inc." (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "name": "Red Hat Inc." }' | ocm support patch orgs "name like 'Red Hat%'" --dry-run=false --max-records=1000`

 #### Patching organization

 Use the `organization` subcommand to patch an organization by passing the ID.
-Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
+Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' |` before the actual command.
 By default, the dry run flag will be enabled.
 Pass `dry-run=false` flag to actually patch the resource.

 The following flags are available for `patch organizations`: